ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

     <terminal-line data="output">cylc.abc123.xy00.ps.gadi.nci.org.au</terminal-line>
 </terminal-window>

-For more information on how to specify the target session, check <a href="https://opus.nci.org.au/display/DAE/Run+Cylc7+Suites#RunCylc7Suites-SpecifyTargetSession" target="_blank">Specify Target Session with Cylc7 Suites</a>.
+For more information on how to specify the target session, refer to <a href="https://opus.nci.org.au/display/DAE/Run+Cylc7+Suites#RunCylc7Suites-SpecifyTargetSession" target="_blank">Specify Target Session with Cylc7 Suites</a>.
 <div class="note">
     You can simultaneously submit multiple {{ model }} runs using the same persistent session without needing to start a new one.
 Hence, the process of specifying the target persistent session for {{ model }} should only need to be done once.
     <br>
-    After specifying the {{ model }} target persistent session the first time, to run {{ model }} you just have to make sure to have an active persistent session named like the {{ model }} target persistent session.
+    After specifying the {{ model }} target persistent session the first time, to run {{ model }} you just need to make sure to have an active persistent session named like the {{ model }} target persistent session.
 </div>

 ### Terminate a persistent session